-Genre: Compilation Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1992
+Genre: Compilation Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1992

 Picture it, Christmas 1992.
 You’ve just woken up and ran down the stairs to see what great goodies mom and dad got you this year.
 You see amidst all the presents one huge wrapped box, with a nice box on top.
 Well that wrapping paper is toast as you tear it apart to see…